coalton-lang/coalton/docs/intro-to-coalton.md

 # Whirlwind Tour of Coalton

-Coalton is a statically typed language that is embedded in and compiles to Common Lisp.
+Coalton is a statically typed language that is embedded in, and compiles to, Common Lisp.

-This document is aimed toward individuals with familiarity with strongly typed functional programming languages already.
+This document is aimed toward people who are already familiar with functional programming languages.

 ## Program Structure